 Involved in a Dispute?
 A Skilled Real Estate Attorney Can Help.

 Not all real estate transactions go smoothly.
 For example, if either party backs out of a purchase or sale, the other party may file a civil lawsuit against the breaching party.
-A party could sue for his or her good faith money and / or return of down payment or could even sue for specific performance to force the other party to keep up their end of the contract.
+There may be a partition lawsuit when a property is jointly owned and one of the parties wants to sell while the other does not.
+In another example, a party could sue for his or her good faith money and / or return of down payment or could even sue for specific performance to force the other party to keep up their end of the contract.

 If something is wrong with the title, a party could move to “quiet title” to make the title marketable.
 In most cases, the seller needs to complete additional documentation or take further action to make the title marketable.